CALL FOR APPLICATIONS

 The FEINART project is committed to adopting to a fair, open & transparent recruitment process adhering to equal opportunities and the Commission Recommendation on the European Charter for Researchers , the Code of Conduct for the Recruitment of Researchers and to the principles of the Athena Swan Charter.

-The successful candidates will start in October/November 2020 (changes may occur to the mentioned timeline due to current ongoing Covid-19 outbreak).
+The successful candidates will start in February 2021 (changes may occur to the mentioned timeline due to current ongoing Covid-19 outbreak).

 Please note that all applications received will be retained on record by the beneficiaries (University of Wolverhampton, University of Iceland, Zeppelin University and University of Edinburgh) for audit purposes up to 5 years after the end of the project.
 Therefore, by applying candidates agree to have their data stored and processed for this length of time.